 Section 4.2 - Number and Qualifications.
 The Board shall consist of nine individuals.
 All directors shall be owners who are at least eighteen years of age and shall not have any overriding conflict of interest, have no felony convictions, and have been owners in good standing for the 30 days prior to the close of nomination applications and continuing through the end of elections and any elected term.
 No more than three employees shall serve as directors at any time.
 Former employees terminated by the Co-op for cause, who are not eligible for rehire, shall not be eligible to serve on the Board for a period of five (5) years from the effective date of their termination.
 No employee who reports directly to the Board may be a director.
 The Board may consist of less than nine individuals in the case of one or more directors’ terms of office being terminated prior to its scheduled expiration as outlined in sections 4.9 and 4.10 of these bylaws.

 Section 4.3 - Nominations, Election and Terms.
-Directors may be nominated by the Board or by a committee of directors chosen for the purpose or by petitions signed by at least twenty owners and submitted to the Co-op at least forty-five days before the date of commencement of voting.
+Directors may be nominated by the Board or by a committee of directors chosen for the purpose.
+Owners who have submitted applications and are not approved by the Board but are otherwise eligible may file a petition signed by at least 0.25% of owners as of the last day of the prior fiscal year.
+The petition must be submitted to the Co-op at least forty-five days before the date of commencement of voting.
 Directors shall be elected by owners annually for terms of three years.
 Periodically as may be necessary, directors shall be elected for specific one or two-year terms in order to assure that three terms expire in each year.
 At other times directors shall be elected for terms of three years.
 Directors shall hold office until their successors are elected or until their offices are terminated sooner in accordance with these bylaws.
 Directors shall be elected to terms based on the eligible person receiving the highest number of votes being elected to the longest term and this continues until all open positions are filled with eligible persons.
 In the event of a tie, the Board will decide which candidate receives the longest term or open position in question.

 Section 4.4 - Report of Changes in Directors.
 Whenever any change is made to persons serving as directors, the Co-op shall file with the Department of Financial Institutions within twenty days of such change a report showing the names and addresses of all directors.